MichaelBelousov/MichaelBelousov.github.io/src/src/blog/iterators-and-generators-are-better-than-array-prototype.md

 }
 ```

-So we're declaring an object with the hidden `Symbol.iterator` property to show how to get an iterator of the object, and using the
+So we're declaring an object with the hidden `js:LANG>Symbol.iterator` property to show how to get an iterator of the object, and using the
 object generator property shorthand syntax to make it a generator.
-For completeness I also added an example of the `yield*` syntax which
+For completeness I also added an example of the `js:LANG>yield*` syntax which
 lets our generator yield from other iteratables.
 Now we can do something interesting with our generators.

 ```js